shivaapratim/C_Programming/readme.md

-# Pattern Printing Programs in C
+# C Programming

-A collection of simple C programs to demonstrate various pattern printing techniques for students learning programming fundamentals.
+A collection of simple C programs to demonstrate various patterns, techniques and methods to learn and approach problems.

 ## About This Repository

-This repository contains basic pattern printing programs written in C. Each program demonstrates different loop structures and conditional logic concepts that are fundamental to programming.
+This repository contains basic problems written in C. Each program demonstrates different structures and conditional logic concepts that are fundamental to programming.

 **Special Thanks to Coding Blocks** for providing excellent learning materials and guidance for students.
 These programs are inspired by their comprehensive programming courses.